jtdaugherty/brick/docs/guide.rst

 Brick supports rendering wide characters in all widgets, and the brick editor supports entering and editing wide characters.
 Wide characters are those such as many Asian characters and emoji that need more than a single terminal column to be displayed.
-Brick relies on Vty's use of the `utf8proc`_ library to determine the column width of each character rendered.
+Brick relies on `vty's multi-column character support`_ to determine the column width of each character rendered, but this requires some additional configuration.
+Read the details there to configure the correct widths for your terminal.

 As a result of supporting wide characters, it is important to know that computing the length of a string to determine its screen width will